UDOOboard/Neo-Docs/docs/01_Introduction/00_Introduction.md

 <BR>
 While the Cortex-A9 can run both Android Lollipop and UDOObuntu 2 - a dedicated Ubuntu-based Linux distro - the Cortex-M4 allows easy access to a full-stack ArduinoTM environment.
 The snap-in connector ensures a plug-and-play interaction with most sensors and actuators.
 <BR>
-Thanks to its embedded 9-axis motion sensors and Wi-Fi + Bluetooth 4.0 module, the board is ideal to create robots, drones and rovers as well as any Mobile IoT project you can imagine.
+Thanks to its embedded 9-axis motion sensors and a Wi-Fi + Bluetooth 4.0 module, the board is ideal to create robots, drones and rovers as well as any Mobile IoT project you can imagine.
 </p>
 <hr/>